Windows 10 Installation Guide

 Open the Microsoft Store and choose your favorite Linux distribution.

-Here are links directly to the store installers:
+Here are links directly to the store installers for each distribution:

 Troubleshooting: Installation failed with error 0x80070003